 While most states have laws that currently allow for shipping wine through a licensed party, it’s best to double check the laws and regulations for the state where your recipient is located, as these laws can change.
 A great resource is the National Conference of State Legislatures (NCSL), as it manages a comprehensive list of alcohol shipment regulations by state.

 From varietal and sweetness to alcohol percentage and tannins, there are many different characteristics that go into a person’s wine taste preferences.
 These preferences are important to keep in mind when selecting that perfect bottle for your friend or family member.
 Some ways to make sure you’ve got their preferences down, besides asking them, is to take note of the type of wine they order when out to dinner or the bottles they keep on-hand in their home.
-If in doubt, it’s perfectly fine to send them a quick note asking about their favorite type—it’s better to be sure you’re shipping wine they’ll love, and they can anticipate the arrival of their favorite bottle!
+If in doubt, it’s perfectly fine to send them a quick note asking about their favorite type or take a look at their state's most popular wine—it’s better to be sure you’re shipping wine they’ll love, and they can anticipate the arrival of their favorite bottle!

 Wine is a fun gift to unwrap, and shipping wine offers new opportunities to elevate the gift giving experience.
 Adding a personal note and properly protecting the bottle will go a long way in making sure that your wine gift arrives in the same condition as when it was packaged.
 Positioning your bottle upright in its packaging, using a box that’s just the right size, and individually protecting each item are great ways to take that extra step.
 These bottle protectors feature double air bubble cushioning, are leak-proof, and (best of all) reusable.
 They’re the perfect wine accessory to send along with your carefully selected and packaged bottle of wine.